unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Charge_**.
 If the unicorn moves at least 20 feet straight toward a target and then hits it with a horn attack on the same turn, the target takes an extra 9 (2d8) piercing damage.
 If the target is a creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.

-**_Innate Techcasting_**.
-The unicorn’s innate Techcasting ability is Charisma (spell save DC 14).
-The unicorn can innately cast the following spells, requiring no components:
+**_Innate Tekcasting_**.
+The unicorn’s innate Tekcasting ability is Charisma (tek skill save DC 14).
+The unicorn can innately cast the following tek skills, requiring no components:

 At will: _detect evil and good_, _druidcraft_, _pass without trace_
 1/day each: _calm emotions_, _dispel evil and good_, _entangle_

-**_Magic Resistance_**.
-The unicorn has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The unicorn has advantage on saving throws against tek skills and other tek effects.

-**_Magic Weapons_**.
-The unicorn’s weapon attacks are magical.
+**_Tek Weapons_**.
+The unicorn’s weapon attacks are tek.

 **Actions**